Gas information sheet 59: Type A appliance service – inspecting and servicing Type A appliances

 - Is the appliance installed correctly?

-- Conduct a negative pressure test (a smoke test) as per ESV’s Gas Information Sheet 38.
+- Conduct a negative pressure test (a smoke test) and a CO spillage test as per ESV’s Gas Information Sheet 38.

 This test should be done when the flue is cold.